ihr2295/project_2/README.md

 ### Colour Scheme

-The three primary colors used for the Serrano Restaurant are:
+The three primary colors used for the website are:
+- Blue: #7280ff
 - Yello: #fbaf32
-- White: #F4F9FF
 - Red: #CD212A

 ### Typography